LunaFennec/EzYT_DLP/README.md

-A simple, no fuss, no tech-savvy python-based youtube video downloader using YT-DLP at it's core for Windows.
+A simple, no fuss, no tech-savvy command line youtube video downloader using YT-DLP at it's core for Windows.
 -------------------------------------------------------------------------------------------------------------
 Built using PyInstaller.
 To build the source code, make sure to include the icon.ico, ffmpeg, ffprobe and yt-dlp exe's.